 - Wernicke-Korsakoff's psychosis - this is caused by extended alcohol abuse.
 The disorder tends to be progressive, gradually worsening over time.
 Patients with Wernicke-Korsakoff's psychosis also tend to have neurological problems, such as poor coordination and a loss of feeling in the toes and fingers.
 It can also be caused by malnutrition, specifically a thiamin (vitamin B1) deficiency.

 - Hysterical (fugue or dissociative) amnesia - this is a very rare phenomenon.
 Patients forget not only their past but their very identity.
 A person could wake up and suddenly not have any sense of who they are - even if they look in the mirror, they do not recognize their own reflection.
 All the details in their wallet - driving license, credit cards, IDs - are meaningless.
 This type of amnesia is usually triggered by an event that the person's mind is unable to cope with properly.
 In most cases, their memory either slowly or suddenly comes back within a few days.
 However, the memory of the shocking event itself may never come back completely.

 - Childhood amnesia (infantile amnesia) - the patient cannot recall events from early childhood.
 Experts say this type of amnesia may be associated with language development.
 Others say it is possible that some memory areas of the brain were not fully mature during childhood.

 - Posthypnotic amnesia - events during hypnosis cannot be recalled.

 - Blackout phenomenon - amnesia caused by a bout of heavy drinking.
-The person cannot remember chunks of time during his/her binge.
+The individual cannot remember chunks of time during the binge.

 Causes of amnesia